AshleyRoll/HamProjects/psu-crowbar/README.md

 1. Input Voltage (yellow trace)
 2. SCR Gate (blue trace)
 3. Output of U1, R4 and R5. (purple trace)
-4. U1 Reference Pin (green trace)
+4. Q1 Collector (green trace)

 ![Scope Capture](test/test01.png?raw=true)

 Note the time scale is 20us a division.

-We see channel 1 (input voltage, yellow) steady at 13.8V for approximately 2.5 divisions, then it starts to ramp up.
+We see channel 1 (input voltage, yellow) ramp up.
 Channel 3 (U1 output, purple) follows the voltage up (note it is 5V a division).

-We can clearly see when U1 begings to turn on and when the SCR fires killing the input voltage.
+We can clearly see when U1 begings to turn on in Channel 3, as it starts to slope down.

-This time is approximately 17us.
+This begins to turn on Q1.
+Channel 4 (Q1 Collector, green) starts to rise.
+It hits about 2.2V and at the same time Channel 2 (other side of R7, 33R) hits about 0.8V.
+The gate is now sinking approximately 40mA (2.2V-0.8V)/33ohms (The threshold current for this SCR is specified at 50mA.)

+About 2us after the voltage at the collector of Q1 began to rise, the SCR has fired and the input voltage collapses.

+The complete process takes approximately 10us from over voltage to shorted supply.
+The fuse should blow shortly after this point and isolate the radio and crowbar from the power supply.